 If you think your child needs more than the maximal dose, it's possible to use paracetamol and ibuprofen alternately.
 Please consult your pediatrician before administering more drugs to your child.

 How does the paracetamol calculator work?

-Let's assume that your child weighs 20 kg.
-First, the paracetamol calculator will estimate these figures:
+Let's assume that your child is four years old and weighs 20 kg.
+First, the paracetamol dosage calculator will estimate these figures:

 - The single pediatric dose of paracetamol:

 20 kg × 15 mg/kg = 300 mg